Ali-aqrabawi/cisco_sdk/README.md

 # cscmiko SDK

-SDK for cisco devices build using Netmiko and ntc-templates,
+SDK, built using Netmiko and ntc-templates, for accessing configuration of Cisco devices.

 ### Installing

- 1) download [templats](https://github.com/Ali-aqrabawi/cscmiko) folder and place it at `~/ntc-tempalates/templates`
+1. download [templates](https://github.com/Ali-aqrabawi/cscmiko) folder and place it at `~/ntc-tempalates/templates`
-  2) `pip install cscmiko`
+2. `pip install cscmiko`

 ### Getting Started